oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/docker_custom.md

 If the configured memory is not enough, then it's okay to make up for it with the virtual memory [here](https://virt.spiritlhl.net/en_US/guide/docker_install.html#setting-up-virtual-memory).

+Note that the following scripts must be pre-installed using the environment installation scripts in this set of tutorials before using them

 ## One-Click Setup of Android System Container

 - Customizable Android version